-- (i) Subsequent to the end of the reporting period, Kapok Spirit Investment Limited ("Kapok Spirit"), an entity indirectly wholly owned by a substantial shareholder of the Company, issued a letter of intent to extend the bond maturity date of a bond payable of HK\$80,000,000. - (ii) As regards the bond held by Kapok Spirit, the Company intends to negotiate with Kapok Spirit and SFund International Investment Fund Management Limited ("SFund Investment Fund") to capitalise the principal amount of the outstanding bonds and the outstanding shareholder's loans (the "Possible Capitalisation").
+- (i) Kapok Spirit Investment Limited ("Kapok Spirit"), an entity indirectly wholly owned by a substantial shareholder of the Company, issued a letter of intent to extend the bond maturity date of a bond payable of HK\$80,000,000. - (ii) As regards the bond held by Kapok Spirit, the Company intends to negotiate with Kapok Spirit and SFund International Investment Fund Management Limited ("SFund Investment Fund") to capitalise the principal amount of the outstanding bond and the outstanding shareholder's loans (the "Possible Capitalisation").
 It is expected that the Company would be able to improve the financial position and reduce the finance costs if the Possible Capitalisation is materialized. - (iii) The Company intends to raise funds by issuing new securities.
 As at the date of this report, the Group has not yet entered into any understanding, arrangement or agreement about the aforesaid plan.
 The fund raising activity is subjected to the approval from the Stock Exchange and market conditions.
-The Company intends to use such proceeds for the potential acquisition, expansion of the Group's business and/or as working capital of the Group.
+The Company intends to use such proceeds for the potential acquisition, expansion of the Group's business and/or working capital of the Group.